-This Compensation Discussion and Analysis, or CD&A, describes the philosophy, objectives, process, and structure of our fiscal year 2020 executive compensation program.
+This Compensation Discussion and Analysis, or CD&A, describes the philosophy, objectives, process, and structure of our fiscal year 2021 executive compensation program.
 It also discusses the principles underlying our policies and decisions with respect to the compensation of our executive officers and the most important factors relevant to an analysis of these policies and decisions.
 In addition, this CD&A section outlines the response to our annual outreach efforts to our stockholders regarding our compensation and governance programs.
-This CD&A is intended to be read in conjunction with the tables that immediately follow this section and the accompanying narrative disclosure, which provide further historical compensation information for our 2020 named executive officers, or NEOs, as identified below:
+This CD&A is intended to be read in conjunction with the tables that immediately follow this section and the accompanying narrative disclosure, which provide further historical compensation information for our 2021 named executive officers, or NEOs, as identified below:

-Name Position Glenn P. Sblendorio Chief executive officer and president David R. Guyer Executive chairman Pravin U. Dugel Executive vice president, chief business and strategy officer David F. Carroll Senior vice president, chief financial officer and treasurer Keith Westby Senior vice president and chief operating officer
+Name Position Glenn P. Sblendorio Chief executive officer Pravin U. Dugel President David F. Carroll Senior vice president, chief financial officer and treasurer Christopher Simms Senior vice president and chief commercial officer Anthony S. Gibney Executive vice president and chief business and strategy officer